joemaddalone/joemaddalone/src/content/ollama/index.md

 The color of the house at 6353 Juan Tabo is blue.
 </div>

 Much better.
-An kind of exciting when you observe what actually happened.
+And kind of exciting when you observe what actually happened.
 We taught the model about something new.
 We could have told it anything.
 This example was a bit "call and response".
 Let's see if it can infer information from slightly less direct context.

 ```js
 // index.js